atarr3/campvideo-data/scripts/README.md

 To replicate the feature extraction step for creating all data in ``data\intermediate``, follow the instructions below in order as they appear.

 ## Data
-As stated previously, this section can only be replicated if the user has access to the YouTube videos in the study.
-If a user manages to obtain access to all videos, they must be placed in the ``data\videos`` folder.
-The videos should be in MP4 format and titled ``<YouTubeID>.mp4``.
+Replication of the [Feature Extraction](#Feature-Extraction) step requires the collection of YouTube videos in MP4 format.
+Unfortunately, this dataset can be provided publicly.

+- YouTube Videos: We provide a list of the YouTube Video IDs used in the study in <JUNE'S FILE: TBD>.
+Users able to obtain these videos should place them in the ``data\videos`` folder, with each video file titled ``<YouTubeID>.mp4``. ``<YouTubeID>`` is the unique YouTube video ID.

 ## Installation
-Recreating the intermediate results in the [Feature Extraction](#Feature-Extraction) step requires a working installations of [Python](https://www.python.org/downloads/).
+Recreating the intermediate results in the [Feature Extraction](#Feature-Extraction) step requires a working installations of [Python](https://www.python.org/downloads/) verions 3.9 or greater.
 All code in this repo was tested under Python version 3.9.7 on a Windows 10 machine.

 ### CUDA and cuDNN
 We **strongly recommended** that users with access to a dedicated GPU for computing install [CUDA](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://developer.nvidia.com/cudnn).
-While optional, using a dedicated GPU for face recognition will greatly improve accuracy and computation time.
+Without GPU support, results will differ for face recognition.

-#### Google Cloud Platform (GCP)
+### Google Cloud Platform (GCP)
 Image text recognition and speech transcription are performed using GCP.
 Enabling GCP on your machine requires creating a project and setting up a billing account [here](https://cloud.google.com/docs/get-started).
 Once the account is setup, be sure to enable the following APIs:
 - Google Cloud Vision API
 - Google Cloud Video Intelligence API